Vozzie/explodev/cat2/readme.md

     XOR EDX, EDX
     ; ...
 ```
-* Now we're at the next label where the word index out the index table is moved into DX.
+* Now we're at the next label where the word index out of the index table is moved into DX.
 * The high bits, `0x8080` are removed with the AND.
-* The seven high bits are shifted one to right, because the two bytes contain seven bits.
+* The seven high bits in DH are shifted one to right, because the two bytes contain seven bits.
-* If one bit was shifted out the carry flag is set, and JB jumps to carry
+* If one bit was shifted out the carry flag is set and JB jumps to carry.
-* Where the OR sets the high bit of the low byte of the word index, then jumped back to the carried label.
+  * Where the OR sets the high bit (of the low byte) in DL, then JMP jumps back to the carried label.
 * After which the encoded byte is decoded with the AND operation.
-* Loop decrements ECX with one and jumps to the next label if ECX is not zero.
+* Loop decrements ECX with one and jumps to the next label if ECX isn't zero.
-* Now a JMP to the decoded payload, where EDI points to, is made.
+* Once ECX is zero a JMP to the decoded payload, where EDI points to, is made.
 ```asm
     ; ...
 carry: